How to Spend One Day in Venice, Italy

 Finish the night off by dining at a local restaurant, like Ristorante Pizzería Al Faro!
 This is where we ate during our day in Venice, and we loved it.
 They specialize in seafood, which Venice is known for, but we ended up getting pasta just because we were in the mood for it after so much exploring.

-If you want to do anything else in Venice, be sure to check out the Grand Canal at night!
+There are so many fun things to do in Venice at night.
+If you want to do anything else in Venice, be sure to check out the Grand Canal in the evening!

 This post was all about how to spend one day in Venice.
 Don’t forget to save this post for later, and enjoy your trip!